 Yangshuo Climbing Festival

-It takes place over a weekend (in October/November), and includes bouldering and other climbing competitions, climbing training, taster climbing opportunities, and other outdoor activities like a 20-km countryside running race, a mountain bike race, and camping.
+It takes place over a weekend (in October/November), and includes bouldering and other climbing competitions, climbing training, taster climbing opportunities, and other outdoor activities.

 Include Yangshuo Climbing in Your China Tour